Holman Projector: Mk III

 In 1941, production of the Mk III Holman Projector began.
-This version was semi-automatic, and capable of firing multiple projectiles in a single salvo to a height of around 1000 ft.
+This version was semi-automatic, and capable of firing projectiles in a salvo to a height of around 1000 ft.
 The Admiralty placed an order for a further one thousand units, to be fitted to coastal gunboats and other light craft, where the light recoil of the weapon had proven useful.
-Morris Oram, from Camborne, lead the development and was later presented by W. Churchill with a commemorative picture after successful trials of the Mk III at Portsmouth.
+Morris Oram, from Camborne, led the development and was later presented by Winston Churchill with a commemorative picture after successful trials of the Mk III at Portsmouth.
 He worked for over 50 years at Holman Brothers.

-Plans were drawn up for a Mk IV version of the Projector to fill this niche more readily, with a shorter barrel and swivel base but when these were ready the war had progressed, more advanced weaponry was available and that made the Projector obsolete.

-A number of the earlier model Projectors remained in service and discouraged attacks in the Mediterranean by some smaller submarines, and a small number were adapted to fire grapnels for commando cliff assaults.

-In total around 4,500 Holman Projectors were put into active service during World War II, and several can still be found in museums in the United Kingdom.
+Plans were drawn up for a Mk IV to fill this niche more readily, with a shorter barrel and swivel base but when these were ready the war had progressed, more advanced weaponry was available that made the Projector obsolete.
+A number of the earlier model Projectors remained in service and discouraged attacks in the Mediterranean by some smaller submarines, and a few were adapted to fire grapnels for commando cliff assaults.
+Around 4,500 Holman Projectors were put into service during the war and several can still be found in museums in the United Kingdom.

 Effectiveness

-While Holman Projector had limited success with one cargo ship's crew shooting down two airplanes, it became better known for its other uses.
+While Holman Projector had limited success with one cargo ship's crew shooting down two aircraft, it became better known for its other uses.
 Since it had a wide barrel, the projector could shoot nearly anything that could fit inside it; the most popular makeshift ammunition was potatoes.